dcwaiot/KU-rPPG/2023/readme2023.md

 - Remote Photoplethysmography
 - Face Detection
     - Dlib Algorithm
-       - ` dlib.get_frontal_face_detector() ` find frontal human faces in an image
+       - ` dlib.get_frontal_face_detector() ` find frontal human faces in an image and return 2 point that consist of coordinate(x,y)  to use for drawing  Bounding Box of face area
-       - ` dlib.shape_predictor() ` This object is a tool that takes in an image region containing some object and outputs a set of point locations that define the pose of the object
+       - ` dlib.shape_predictor() ` This object is a tool that takes in an image region containing some object and outputs a set of point locations that define the pose of the object.
 - Signal processing
     - Detrending
       - `scipy.signal.detrend() `